etlbox/etlbox.website/doks_v0.5/content/en/recipes/transformations/aggregation.md

 ---
 title: "Aggregation"
 description: "Examples and code recipes for the aggregation"
-lead: "This article contains example codings that demonstrate the usage of the Aggregation transformation."
+lead: "This article contains example codes that demonstrate the usage of the Aggregation transformation."
 draft: false
 images: []
 menu: